thegetty/inventories-and-surveys/content/part-i/chapter-3.md

 contributor:
   - id: dmyers
 order: 45
+sidebar:
+  - id: sidebar-1
+    title: Resources
 ---

 Given the information presented in the preceding chapters, what might heritage organizations consider in their particular cases when approaching the establishment, modernization, or invigoration of heritage inventories or increasing their effectiveness?
 In this chapter, a series of considerations is presented for an organization to use in examining what is needed in its particular case given its own circumstances.

 The considerations that follow are based on a checklist created by the Getty Conservation Institute, which was informed by its research as well as collective experiences over a number of years dealing with heritage inventories in a variety of contexts and stages of development.
 Many of these considerations relate to the potential types of infrastructure, resources, and activities to support inventories described in [chapter 2](/part-i/chapter-2/).

 The considerations are presented with the most fundamental first followed by others that build upon them.
 (Note that not all considerations will be relevant to every heritage organization.)
-A [Resources sidebar](#sidebar) provides descriptions and directions to further guidance, related standards, or relevant examples of inventory practice.
+A [Resources sidebar](#sidebar-1) provides descriptions and directions to further guidance, related standards, or relevant examples of inventory practice.

 ## Legal and Organizational Considerations